MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 <!-- Title: Bug fixes for Focus Mode UI -->
 <!-- Subtitle: Various bugs impacting DevTools controls and keyboard shortcuts were fixed in the new Focus Mode UI. -->

-A number of bugs impacting DevTools controls and keyboard shortcuts have been resolved for users of the new Focus Mode DevTools UI.
-These updates include:
+In the new **Focus Mode** DevTools UI, various bugs affecting controls and keyboard shortcuts for DevTools have been resolved:
 *  Improved behavior of collapsible tabs in the **Elements** tool.
 *  Fixed some instances in which the name of an open tool was not visible.
 *  Improved reliability of **Quick View** controls.